 This Spicy Chipotle Salmon Kale Salad is made with chopped kale and topped with pan-seared salmon and a spicy yogurt-based chipotle dressing.

-While everyone else is trying to eat more salad this January, I’m just over here eating more halloumi.
+A salmon kale salad might just be my favorite kind of kale salad.
+Truthfully, while everyone else is trying to eat more salad this January, I’m just over here eating more halloumi.
 I’m not even sure halloumi technically “goes” with this kind of salad recipe, but I made it happen (side note: I personally feel like it belongs in any kind of salad so…..there’s that).
-If you’re like wtf is halloumi, halloumi is a fry-able cheese and it is pure magic.
+If you're unfamiliar with halloumi, halloumi is a fry-able cheese and it is pure magic.
 It doesn’t melt when you fry it, but rather, it turns golden brown and crisps up juuuust a teeny tiny bit and it is the best.

 So yeah, say hello to my new favorite salad recipe!
 I’ve already made it four times.
 I love it, Miguel loves it—it’s a win.
 Oh and PS if you’re looking for a veganized version of this salad, there will be a similar recipe up on the Forager Instagram page soon!